elemenom/vexilpy/README.md

 (i) The `lq.cfile` argument is ignored and can be blank when PYTHON is used as `lq.ctype`.

+**Lynq Error Handling**

+Lynq offers a total of 4 modes you can use to handle errors:
+- 'disable' (errors will not show and lynq will try to recover as best as it can)
+- 'legacy' (python's default error handling)
+- 'external (uses lynq's modern external window handling)
+- 'default' (default option when the argument isn't provided, provides a user-friendly error handling experience)

+To select a handling type,

+We recommend using the 'default' option.

 **Lynq Components**

 Lynq consists of several components that provide various functionalities.
 Some of the key components are:

 - `launch`: A module for launching web applications.
-- `directlaunch`: A module for launching web applications directly without having to explicitly define a `LynqServer`.
+- `directlaunch`: A module for launching web applications directly without having to explicitly define a `Server`.
 - `app`: An app decorator for managing web application objects.
 - `jsonapp`: An app decorator for managing web application objects using JSON.
 - `basinapp`: An app decorator for managing web application objects using BASIN.
 - `InternetExplorerInstance`: A class for managing Internet Explorer instances.
-- `LynqServer`: A class for managing standard Lynq servers.
+- `Server`: A class for managing standard Lynq servers.
-- `ConfigurableLynqServer`: A class for managing customizable Lynq servers.
+- `ConfigurableServer`: A class for managing customizable Lynq servers.
-- `JsonLynqServer`: A class for managing Lynq servers using JSON.
+- `JsonServer`: A class for managing Lynq servers using JSON.
-- `BasinLynqServer`: A class for managing Lynq servers using BASIN.
+- `BasinServer`: A class for managing Lynq servers using BASIN.
 - `App`: A class for representing web application objects.
 - `ExportedApp`: A class for representing exported web application objects.